nathaneastwood/fablore/src/main-story/16-rosetta/secret-of-the-aetherscribes.md

 No other obvious pattern emerged.
 Definitely a trap.
 She turned right and found a lone closed door tucked discreetly away.
 When in doubt, be the odd one out.

-She opened the door and emerged back into the Boulderhead—Arcturos—whatever vault.
+She opened the door and emerged back into the Boulderhead - Arcturos - whatever vault.
 An ornate door stood before her, and after that dizzying sequence, the last thing Aurora expected from it was a simple passage.

-A grid of symbols lit up when she approached, above them an inscription: "We honor the many cycles of the moon in which [Yvor](../../regions/rathe/aria/the-land-of-legends.md#volthaven) defended Enion against the Old Ones."
+A grid of symbols lit up when she approached, above them an inscription: "We honor the many cycles of the moon in which [Yvor](~Yvor) defended Enion against the Old Ones."

 "Just like in the old stories."
 Aurora slid the symbols for 90 into place and cackled as the door opened.
 "Works for me!"

 Unlike the rest of the vault, this chamber was trapped in time, untouched for who knows how long until today.
 A glowing orb in an elaborate metal cage illuminated the massive chamber.
 Despite its size, the room didn't seem to hold anything of value.

 Aurora had barely taken two steps into the cavernous space before ominous whirring noises started up.
 They grew to deafening volumes as dozens of metal golems flew at her on silver wings.
-A lone golem was one thing, but five, ten—thirty or more of them with wings?!
+A lone golem was one thing, but five, ten - thirty or more of them with wings?!
 If she survived, [Melody](../../heroes-of-rathe/melody-about.md) should write a song about her.

 A pair of golems collided in an explosion of sparks as Aurora dodged their two-sided attack.
 Another golem glanced off her quick-drawn blade.
 The next, she impaled through the chest and used its body as a sledgehammer to destroy two more.